Best DevOps Tools: 25 Top Options for 2025

 1. Asana

 Asana is available on desktop and mobile platforms and is a good tool for managing a list of tasks within a project sharing tasks, deadlines, and notes.
-It integrates easily with many other tools in the DevOps process and outside - including but not limited to Atlassian tools, Google products, GitLab, GitHub, and Trello.
+It integrates easily with many other tools in the DevOps process and outside — including but not limited to Atlassian tools, Google products, GitLab, GitHub, and Trello.
 The tool specializes in helping teams effectively manage and track their projects day by day through an efficient dashboard and organized project groups.
-A great feature of Asana is that it easily integrates with your email, allowing users to create and assign tasks from sent messages outside the platform.
-Such features allow the centralization of all team communication, even that from outside programs or teams.
+It also integrates with your email, allowing users to create and assign tasks from messages sent outside the platform.
+Such features allow the centralization of all team communication, even from outside programs or teams.

 2. SpiraPlan

-SpiraPlan is Inflectra’s enterprise-wide program planning and management platform with an integrated application lifecycle management functionality to plan for and manage projects, programs, risks, and portfolios.
-With SpiraPlan, manage your tasks, issues, code, templates, baselines, and workflows with high confidence and reliability with planning boards supporting agile, kanban, scrum and waterfall approaches.
+SpiraPlan is our program planning and management platform with an integrated application lifecycle management functionality to plan for and manage projects, programs, risks, and portfolios.
+SpiraPlan helps manage your tasks, issues, code, templates, baselines, and workflows with high confidence and reliability using planning boards that support Agile, Kanban, Scrum, and Waterfall methodologies.
 SpiraPlan is framework agnostic and supports plan-driven and adaptive approaches.
-It helps you track your progress against the planned work with powerful dashboards and real-time, portfolio-level reporting.
+It also enables you to track progress against the planned work with powerful dashboards and real-time, portfolio-level reporting.

 SpiraPlan is available both on-premise (air-gapped) and cloud versions and can be evaluated with a 30-day trial.